mcandre/dale/README.md

 Just because the dale library offers several *supremely convenient* macros for executing shell commands doesn't mean that you should always shell out.
 No way, man!

 Whenever possible, use regular D code, as in the `banner()` example.
 There's like a ba-jillion [packages](https://code.dlang.org) of prewritten D code, so you might as well use it!
+Dale uses no DSL's, just plain old D code, so it's easy to integrate with other D libraries.

 # CONTRIBUTING